Learn how to make the most flavorful Blueberry Yogurt with 3 simple ingredients. It’s low sugar, high protein, and so yummy.

 How to Store

-Store in airtight storage containers in the fridge for up to 5 days.
+Store blueberry yogurt in airtight storage containers in the fridge for up to 5 days.
 The ones shown here are from WeeSprout.
+You can also freeze the mixture into popsicles by filling popsicle molds and popping them into the freezer.

 Best Tips for Success

-• I prefer the flavor of wild blueberries for this, but both types will work.
+• I prefer the flavor of wild blueberries for this, which are sold frozen, but you can also use regular blueberries.

 • Mash regular blueberries as they cook with the back of a spoon or a potato masher to help release the juices.

 • Omit the honey or maple syrup if desired.
-Avoid honey for kids under age 12 months.
+Avoid honey for babies for kids under age 12 months.

-• Start with plain yogurt so you can add all the flavor from the berries yourself.
+• Start with plain yogurt for babies and toddlers so you can add all the flavor from the berries yourself.

 • Learn more about cheese for baby for other dairy options.